Avoid toxic chemicals and go green for a healthy pregnancy!

 Can Canned Foods

-Once you’ve made a lifestyle commitment to eat as fresh and sustainably as possible, avoiding canned, prepackaged foods comes next.
+Once you’ve made a lifestyle commitment to eat as fresh and sustainably as possible, avoiding canned and packaged food comes next.
 The interiors of most food cans and plastics are lined with bisphenol-A or BPA, known for leaching itself into food, water, and eventually into the bloodstream.
-A known endocrine disruptor, prenatal BPA exposure has been linked to anomalies like chromosome alterations and even birth defects – yikes.
+A known endocrine disruptor, prenatal BPA exposure has been linked to anomalies like chromosome alterations and even birth defects.
+You should also minimise your BPA exposure by storing pantry essentials in glass containers.

 Natural Beauty Hacks

 It shouldn’t come as a surprise that some of the hair products we swear by to ward off Hong Kong humidity are riddled with chemicals.
-Ditch the blend of parabens and phthalates found in shampoos, serums and such – chemicals linked to permanent birth defects in the male reproductive system.
+Ditch the blend of sulfates and phthalates found in shampoos, serums and such – these chemicals have been known to cause permanent reproductive system birth defects.
 Rather, aim for products that are fragrance-free or contain essential oils.

-Clothing lines like MEV-Mother’s en Vogue use sustainable fibres in a wide range of nursing and maternity styles.
+Clothing lines such as MEV-Mother’s en Vogue use sustainable fibres in a wide range of nursing and maternity styles.
 Once you’re back to your pre-pregnancy shape, you can donate or pass on this clothing to a mum-to-be.
+After delivery, consider switching to newly-launched Hong Kong brand, Milki Train‘s organic breastfeeding T-shirts.

 Conventional bedcovers are manufactured using a mix of pesticides, formaldehyde and dyes, eventually travelling into your bloodstream.
 While it’s not entirely dangerous (phew!), opt to cover up in linens made with hypoallergenic and natural fibres to minimise your sensitivities to chemical mixtures instead.
-Get a better night’s sleep with environmentally-friendly bedding from Butterfly Dreams and Mother Organic, delivering locally.
+Get a better night’s sleep with environmentally-friendly bedding from Bamboa, Naked Lab and Mother Organic.

 A Green Home